harness/developer-hub/docs/code-repository/code-supported.md

 The Harness Code supports these features:

 * Create repositories
+* Collaborate and develop: Create commits, branches, tags
-* Clone repositories
+   * Clone repositories to work remotely
-* Commits
-* Tags
+   * Commit, branch, and tag directly in the Harness Platform
-* Create pull requests
+* Create, review, and merge pull requests
-* Review pull requests and conduct code reviews
+   * Conduct code reviews
    * Implement status checks
-* Merge PRs, define merge requirements, and specify a merge strategy
+   * Define merge requirements
+   * Specify merge strategies
 * Use webhooks to trigger CI/CD pipelines

 These features are in pre-beta or in development: